bu3alwa/dog-company/README.md

 - Many images required design
   - New topic, new post, online/offline etc.
 - Reorginized Github files.
 Delete feature was added to github.
+- Please update your header!!! you wiped out the correct header on github!